Tony Martinez (actor): Life and career

 Martinez was born in San Juan, Puerto Rico.
-He first studied in music, in which Martinez later moved to New York City, studying at the Juilliard School.
-He played five instruments, later having his own musical ensemble that was called "Tony Martinez and His Mambo" in New York City.
-After that, Martinez had later studied about acting at the Pasadena Playhouse.
+He first studied music, in which Martinez later moved to New York City, attending Juilliard.
+He played five instruments, and formed his own musical ensemble, "Tony Martinez and His Mambo" in New York City.
+In 1956, his group appeared in the film Rock Around the Clock.
+Later, Martinez studied acting at the Pasadena Playhouse.

-Martinez later began his film and television career, earning some small roles, when he was studying at the Pasadena Playhouse.
-In 1956, he and his musical ensemble appeared in the film Rock Around the Clock.
-Martinez then later won the role of Pepino in the new ABC situation comedy television series The Real McCoys, in which he played the role as the hired Mexican farmworker.
-He won the role as he was discovered by the creator Irving Pincus and producer Norman Pincus, while Martinez was just with his musical ensemble performing in the Sunset Strip.
+Martinez began his film and television career appearing in small roles.
+In 1957 he was cast in the role of Pepino, the hired Mexican Farmhand farmworker in the ABC situation comedy television series The Real McCoys.
+He won the role as he was discovered by the creator Irving Pincus and producer Norman Pincus, while Martinez was just with his musical ensemble performing on the Sunset Strip.

 In his theatre career, Martinez had appeared in over 2,245 performances in the Broadway play Man of La Mancha.
 He played Sancho Panza.
 After The Real McCoys ended in 1963, Martinez guest-starred in a few television programs including The Man from U.N.C.L.E., F Troop, My Favorite Martian, Accidental Family and Storefront Lawyers.
 He then wrote music for numerous films in Mexico.
-Martinez retired his career in 2000, in which he last appeared in the cable network The Nashville Network.
+Martinez retired his career in 2000, in which he last appeared on the cable network The Nashville Network.